 If you are in the UK, EU or Australia then the maximum permissible assisted speed is 15.5mph (25km/h) and 250w of continuous power.
 Anything above that cannot be legally used on the public highway, cycle ways or any land that the public has access to.
 Please read my post on UK electric bike laws.

-Cheap Electric bike conversion kits available from Amazon UK
+Cheap Electric bike conversion kits available from Amazon and eBay UK

 The ReaseJoy 26″ rear wheel 48v 1000w ebike conversion kit is a cheap and effective way to add electric assist and throttle control to your bike.
 This motor kit is not road legal in the UK, however if you are planning on using your bike on private land, then you won’t have any worries.